 The 1JZ came with parallel turbo’s, and later 1JZ’s came with VVT-i (Variable Valve Timing with Intelligence).
 The 1JZ came in a variety of vehicles: Toyota Chaser, Toyota Soarer, Toyota Supra MK III (Japan only), Toyota Verossa, and Toyota Crown.

 The biggest difference between the 7MGTE and the 1JZ that replaced it is the strength.
 The 7MGTE was a great engine, but it suffered from numerous cylinder head issues.
 The 1JZ is pretty similar to the 7MGTE, but with a cylinder head that actually stays on the engine.

 Unlike the 1JZ, the 2JZ-GTE came with a sequential turbo setup, meaning that the power band is much broader.
-A small turbo gives low rpm power, the second turbo comes on at a later RPM to increase power in a very linear fashion.
+One turbo gives low rpm power, the second turbo comes on at a later RPM to increase power in a very linear fashion.

 1JZ vs 2JZ: Stock vs. Stock